Diabetes Transition Care Resources

 The American Diabetes Association (ADA) is a wealth of knowledge and resources.
 They have many community programs you can check out on the ADA website.

 Online Diabetes Transition Resources

-There are also plenty of online resources to help you connect and get the tools you need for transition.
-Some examples are:
+There are also plenty of online resources to help you connect and get the tools you need for transition:

 - The National Diabetes Education Program created transition resources specifically for people with diabetes.

 - The University of Florida offers a downloadable workbook for you and your family to guide the transition process.

 - The Endocrine Society has put together transition resources for practitioners.
 While obviously not aimed at families, it is helpful to see what your doctor and diabetes treatment team may be considering as part of the transition plan.

 - The University of Washington has a website just about transition care for adolescents.
 It is not specifically focused on type 1 diabetes, but you will find excellent information here.

 Good transition care in diabetes does take a lot of work—coaching and encouraging your child, checking in but not nagging, letting go of certain responsibilities, and making sure your diabetes treatment team is on board.

 Here’s the key, though: If everyone works together—and starts early—you can ensure an easier transition for your child.
 You can make sure that he or she has the tools, desire, and understanding to stay on top of diabetes management throughout life.
 You have always played an important role in your child’s diabetes treatment, and passing on the baton is one of the best things you can do.